Maartii/Jester/README.md

 This adds a special twist to the usual dynamic of Among Us and you now have to be extra careful who you vote.
 Your very suspicious crewmate standing on a body is probably the imposter... unless the **Jester** is among us.

+## Installation

+1. Set up an [Impostor server](https://github.com/Impostor/Impostor) by following the instructions on their Github page.
+2. Find the [latest release](https://github.com/Maartii/Jester/releases) of the plugin.
+3. Drop the Jester.dll file in the `plugin` folder of your Impostor server.
+4. To play on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.
+5. Don't forget to open chat before you start a game! :wink:

 ## How it works

 - When the hosts clicks the 'start' button in the lobby, every player has to **open the ingame chat** to see whether they could become the Jester.
 (If you miss this message or are unsure, you can always press the button when the game has started.)